Minnesota State Highway 252: Route description

 MN 252 serves as a north–south highway in suburban Hennepin County between Brooklyn Center and Brooklyn Park.
 The route is heavily stoplighted and has a 55 mph posted speed limit.
 MN 252 is built as an expressway with access limited to signalized intersections and interchanges only.

 MN 252, together with MN 610, serves as a connection between the northern suburbs and I-94/US 52 towards downtown Minneapolis.

 The route is built as a six-lane expressway from I-94/I-694/US 52 to 73rd Avenue North.
 The route is built as a four-lane expressway from 73rd Avenue North to its junction with MN 610.

-The 4.4 mi highway is one of the most traveled highways in the state that still has traffic signals; and for which interchanges are not immediately planned.
-MN 252 near its junction with I-94/I-694/US 52 in Brooklyn Center, carries 70,000 vehicles a day as of 2006.
+The 4.4 mi highway is one of the most traveled highways in the state that still has traffic signals.
+As of 2025, MN 252 near its junction with I-94/I-694/US 52 in Brooklyn Center carried over 67,000 vehicles a day.

 Legally, MN 252 is defined as part of unmarked legislative route 110 in the Minnesota Statutes.
 Highway 252 is not marked with this legislative number along the actual highway.